Toilet Flush System / Toilet Flush Tank Installation, Replacement & Repair

-Remove the nuts that holds the tank onto the toilet bowl and carefully remove the tank off, and set it in a safe position to work on it.
+Remove the nuts that hold the tank onto the toilet bowl and carefully remove the tank off, and set it in a safe position to work on it.

 - Remove the bolts

-The mountings bolts that supports the structure of the toilet bowl may have another set of nuts holding onto the toilet tank.
+The mounting bolts that support the structure of the toilet bowl may have another set of nuts holding onto the toilet tank.
 Remove the nuts first.
-If the toilet bowl is old, the bolts will likely to be rusty.
+If the toilet bowl is old, the bolts will likely be rusty.
 So, it would be good to cut them off with a mini hacksaw.

 - Remove the old flush system